laravel/bootcamp.laravel.com/resources/docs/livewire/installation.md

 ## Installing Livewire

 Now that we have installed Laravel Breeze, we can install both Livewire and Livewire Volt.
-The latter is a simple Livewire extension that allows a Livewire component's PHP logic and Blade templates to coexist in the same file, similar to modern JavaScript frameworks like Vue and React.
+The latter is a Livewire extension that allows a Livewire component's PHP logic and Blade templates to coexist in the same file, similar to modern JavaScript frameworks like Vue and React.

-Open a new terminal in your `chirper` project directory and install Livewire with the given command:
+Open a new terminal in your `chirper` project directory and install Livewire with the following commands:

 ```shell
 composer require livewire/livewire livewire/volt